- Absent landlord

 A property that has been secured without any borrowings.

-These are normally electricity, gas and water and may be referred to as services which, under most circumstances, the tenant is responsible for paying for.
+These are normally electricity, gas and water (including environmental services) and may be referred to as services and for which, under most circumstances, the tenant will be responsible for paying.

 - Vacant possession